Fusion-Power-Plant-Framework/bluemira/documentation/developer/adr/0003-record-component-manager.md

 their own `ComponentManager`s to facilitate their workflow. `ComponentManager` objects will only live at the designer/builder level, facilitating access to properties that can be passed to lower level objects.
 `ComponentManagers` abstract away the component tree structure at the reactor level.
-In theory, means the component trees can be changed without having to make changes to the reactor build workflow.
+In theory, this means the component trees can be changed without having to make changes to the reactor build workflow.